-In 2008, the club had a net operating loss of \$689,965.
-In order to remain in operation, the club had to resort to a large assessment levied on members.
+The Applicant provided club tax returns from 2008 and 2009, a period prior to their ownership.
+The Applicant did not provide more recent tax returns, including those for the current ownership.
+In 2008, the prior club had a net operating loss of \$689,965.
+In order to remain in operation, the prior club had to resort to a large assessment levied on members.
 The aggregate amount of assessments was \$824,670.
-If it weren't for this assessment, the club would not have been able to report a positive income for the year.
+If it weren't for this assessment, the prior club would not have been able to report a positive income for the year.
+The Village Zoning Code requires the Club to operate as a not-for-profit.
 The Applicant was unable to locate a 990 for the club in 2009.
 This is likely due to the club shutting down, prior to putting the property up for sale.
 Appendix F contains the 990 from 2007-2008.